 11 – The BOATHOUSE

 As one of the newer restaurants to pop up in Disney Springs, The BOATHOUSE sits on the waterfront, giving guests a beautiful view in a relaxed atmosphere.
-Serving a huge menu full of seafood and land-based dishes, there is certainly something for everyone when it comes to visiting the restaurant.
+Serving a huge menu full of seafood and land-based dishes, there is undoubtedly something for everyone when it comes to visiting the restaurant.

-Verdict: It depends – The steak on the menu can reach prices up to $62 which makes the extra credit worth using.
+Verdict: It depends – The steak on the menu can reach prices up to $62, which makes the extra credit worth using.
 The Baked Stuffed Lobster is $48.
-However, the lower priced entrées average around the $20-$30 mark.
+However, the lower-priced entrées average around the $20-$30 mark.

 12 – STK Orlando

 Disney Springs’s latest signature dining provides the best steaks on Disney property, fantastic atmosphere, and delicious sides and desserts.
 STK is an artful blend of a modern steakhouse and a chic lounge all wrapped up into one.
 With three levels and different eating areas, a DJ spinning music for an energetic vibe, you’ll be sure to have a fantastic time at this restaurant.
 Save this experience for a special occasion, and you won’t be disappointed.